rthomson412/MVC-techblog/README.md

 ### THE TECH BLOG

 ## Description
-A simple tech blog which that employs the MVC architectural structure with handlebars and sequelize to allow developers to publish and delete articles, create accounts and make comments.
+A simple tech blog that employs the MVC architectural structure with handlebars and sequelize to allow developers to publish and delete articles, create accounts and make comments.

 ## Installation
 You can `git clone` the repo to your local machine and the run `npm install` to acquire the relevant dependencies.